Fredotez/Compilers/ReadMe.txt

 This repo contains the work material for the course CST8152 - Compilers.

-During the few months of the course, We gained an overview of how compilers translate predefined language into something understandable for itself.
+The objective of this course was to build a complete working compiler for the Platypus language.
-The objective of the course was to build a Lexical Analyzer for the Platypus programming language.

 Originally created by Prof. Svillen Ranev, the documation for the platypus grammar can be found in the Documents/ folder.

-The components of the Platypus compiler are the following:
+The Platypus compiler uses 3 main components.

 The Buffer: